rokwire/rokwire-building-blocks-api/eventservice/README.md

     }' -H "Content-Type: application/json" -X POST http://localhost:5000/events
 ```

-It will return back the `post` status in json which includes the internal id as below:
+It will return back the `POST` request status and event ID in the JSON format as below:

 ```
 {